 Appropriately Uses Anti-Psychotic Medication

-This statistic tells you the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to confirm these medications are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these medications to control patient behavior.
+This metric indicates the percent of long-term care residents taking antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication